GazeGraphResource/GazeGraph/README.md

 The preprocessed dataset can be download [**here**](https://github.com/GazeGraphResource/GazeGraph/blob/master/DesktopActivity.zip).
 Please find details about the signal preprocessing pipeline in Section 5 of the paper.

-#### The hierarchical structure of the dataset
+#### The structure of the dataset

-The dataset follows a hierarchical file structure shown below.
+The dataset follows a hierarchical file structure shown below:

-- The tree structure of the dataset folder:
 ```
 DesktopActivity
 └───P1